PopovEvgeniy/Demonator/readme.txt

                        Demonator

-                       Version 0.9.3.1
+                       Version 0.9.4

             Resource extraction tool for DemonStar by Popov Evgeniy Alekseyevich

 System requirements

-32 kilobytes of free space on storage media.
+68 kilobytes of free space on storage media.

 Description and usage

 Demonstar is a cool scroll shooter.
 This game stores resources in GLB pseudo-archives.
-Do you want to extract files from this pseudo-archive?
+Do you want to extract files from these pseudo-archives?
 You can use my software for doing it.
 This program takes a target file name and an output path as the command-line arguments.
 Always add a directory separator (\ or /) at the end of the output path.

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
 3: Can't jump to the target offset.
 4: Can't allocate memory.
-5: Invalid format.
+5: The invalid format.

 License